 Bulimia and Stimulants

 Stimulants are one of the most frequently abused substances in conjunction with an eating disorder.
-Stimulants are commonly abused to facilitate purging behaviors.
+Stimulants are commonly abused to facilitate purging behaviors and curb appetite.

 Individuals with eating disorders may utilize stimulants to manage their hunger and to provide energy for exercise.
 High rates of cocaine are found in people with eating disorders, with weight loss being the main reason for using cocaine.
 Studies show that individuals who use laxatives, diuretics and diet pills for weight management may also use stimulants.

 Eating disorders and substance abuse are two conditions with similar characteristics.
 Both include an addictive nature, alterations to brain chemistry and a loss of control that is made worse with compulsive behaviors.
 The statistics are clear that there is a definite link, as the prevalence of substance abuse is higher in people with an eating disorder.
 Despite this, it is unclear if bulimia causes drug abuse or if drug abuse causes bulimia.